 Developed through a partnership among the UW–Madison, UW Medical Foundation, UW Hospitals and Clinics (UWHC), and the UW School of Medicine and Public Health, the Dietetic Internship Certificate Program incorporates online advanced graduate-level courses in nutrition with supervised practice at our teaching hospital.

-The UW Health Dietetic Internship Program is a 39-week supervised practice experience consisting of clinical supervised practice and advanced nutrition learning.
-The dietetic internship program has a medical nutrition therapy concentration.
-The program accepts 12 interns.
+The UW Health Dietetic Internship Program is a supervised practice experience consisting of clinical supervised practice and advanced nutrition learning.
+The dietetic internship program offers the option of a medical nutrition therapy or public health concentration.
+The program accepts up to 20 interns.

 The internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 ACEND is recognized by the Council for Higher Education Accreditation (CHEA) and the United States Department of Education (USDE).
 Upon successful completion of the Capstone Certificate in Clinical Nutrition–Dietetic Internship, graduates receive a Certificate of Program Completion and a Verification Statement of Dietetic Internship Completion, and are then eligible to take the Registration exam administered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.